pret/pokecrystal/free_roaming_crystal_docs/new_features.md

     - Pinkan Berry item transformation
     - Megas (look at armored mewtwo in Polished Crystal)

+## Bugfixes - TODO

+- Sometimes, newly caught mon data uses the shiny palette
+  - Is this linked to the shiny toggle in the pokedex?
+- Some variablesprite issues occur when you navigate the map in ways the game doesn't intend
+  - Example: if you don't battle the SUDOWOODO on route 36, the Twins on route 37 will have WEIRD_TREE sprites

 ### Quality of Life Improvements - TODO

 #### QOL - High Priority